PERT: a lead time optimization project management tool

 Already a big fan of collaborative methods and a user of Klaxoon tools, because of their interactive nature and user-friendliness, Philippe was forced to redesign his workshop due to the health crisis andv the impossibility to meet in one place in person.

 How could he keep this workshop going, as a vital milestone to provide information to job hunters?
 Philippe decided to transform it into an online training module, using the Klaxoon Mission tool and create a Board for even more interaction with his audience.

-To transform and digitize this in-person workshop, Philippe changed it in two stages: first into an online module, then into a more hybrid training course.
-Here’s how he did it.
+To transform and digitize this in-person workshop, Philippe changed it in two stages:

 Initially, when it was very difficult to meet together in person because of the health crisis, Philippe chose to test the Klaxoon Mission tool.
 An ideal solution, given the conditions.

 Using Mission, he created a fun and comprehensive informative pathway, where he included all the documents and materials contained in the in-person training.
 With videos, quizzes and surveys, it's a comprehensive 3-hour course that people can go through independently.
 As Philippe points out, "above all, we were able to take advantage of all the benefits of digital learning!"
 Indeed, thanks to Mission, the workshop is available to everyone at any time.
 Participants can start an activity, and resume it later without losing their place, and all the content remains freely available, both during the course and after it has been completed.